waterbear-cloud/paco/docs/yaml-app-resources.rst

       - Ignore changes to the desired_capacity after the ASG is created.
       -
       - False
+    * - dns
+      - List<DNS_>
+      - DNS domains to create to resolve to one of the ASGs EC2 Instances
+      -
+      -
     * - ebs_optimized
       - Boolean
       - EBS Optimized